SuhasKumar04/SuhasKumar04/README.md

 Hi there 👋

-Current Computer Science major at Georgia Tech with concentrations in AI and Info-Internetworks wiht a minor in Economics.
+Current Computer Science major at Georgia Tech with concentrations in AI and Info-Internetworks with a minor in Economics.
 Check out my projects!

 - 🔭 Interested in Machine learning, AI, data analytics, robtics, NLP, cloud computing, and software development.